ituitis-ozguro18/assignment1/README.md

-This is a fictional developer portfolio for an introductory course.<\br>
+This is a fictional developer portfolio for an introductory course.

 [Here is the homepage](index.html)